Fire and Christmas Trees (U.S. Consumer Product Safety Commission)

 Before going over the river and through the woods this holiday season, review some traveling safety tips.

 - Keep track of weather and road conditions through local radio, news channels or social media postings.
-Other resources include the Indiana Travel Advisory Map and the Indiana Department of Transportation’s travel information page.
+Other resources include the Indiana county travel status map and the Indiana Department of Transportation’s travel information page.
 The advisory map and an INDOT Mobile app are also available on Android and Apple devices.

 - If traveling by vehicle, have a mechanic complete a vehicle inspection before the planned departure.